luisFebro/react-pwa-installer/README.md

 }
 ```

-## Options
+## :pencil2: Options

-These are the props that allow you customize the component:
+These are props that allow you customize the component as follows:

 | Prop                     | Type     | Default Value |Description                      |
 | ------------------------ | -------- | -------- | -------------------------------- |